 There’s no doubt remote work is only going to increase in popularity and practicality for years to come.
-Over the past few years alone remote work as grown by 44 percent, and by 2027, it’s estimated that more people around the globe will work remotely than not.
+Over the past few years alone, remote work has grown by 44 percent, and by 2027, it’s estimated that more people around the globe will work remotely than not.

 While remote work has a number of positive benefits for both companies and their employees, it also poses a number of challenges.
 One study polled employees about their biggest remote-work struggle, and the top challenges were collaboration and communication (20 percent) and loneliness (20 percent).

 As companies continue to adopt remote work policies, it’s critical that they also remain conscientious of such challenges and continue to build company culture and employee relations.
-Here are 36 ways to bring your team together no matter where their office is located.
+Here are 52 virtual team building activities to bring your team together no matter where their office is located.

 Table of Contents

 Whether you have a handful of remote workers or your entire workforce is remote, it’s important for every company to encourage cross-team collaboration and relationship building.
 However, if individuals aren’t working directly with one another, it can be difficult to find time to make an introduction let alone continue to build working relationships.
-Here are a few ideas to connect employees across departments.
+Here are a few ideas to virtually connect employees in small groups.

-Fika, a Swedish coffee break, is not a new concept.
-Fika breaks are opportunities for people to get to know each other over coffee or tea.
+Fika, a Swedish coffee break, is an opportunity for people to get to know each other over coffee or tea.
 Creating a Fika program encourages individuals from different departments to connect and get to know each other outside of regular meetings.
-A program like this can easily be implemented for remote team members, and there’s even programs out there to automate coordination, like Slack’s Donut app.
+A program like this can easily be implemented for remote team members, and there’s even programs out there to automate coordination, like the Donut app.

 There’s no better way to get to know team members than by hearing their stories.
 Whether they know it or not, everyone has a wide variety of stories to share — it may just take a little prompting.
 To get ideas rolling and everyone on the same page, create a list of ideas, or select a few from this New York Times prompt list.
 For work, you want to keep the topics light and fun, so people are comfortable sharing their stories with colleagues.
 You can assign a weekly or monthly prompt and schedule video meetings with small groups of people across departments to share their stories.